aliya7/jellybox/readme.txt

 == Installation ==

+= Installation via WordPress admin panel =

+1. Navigate to the plugins section
+2. Select Add New
+3. In the search box enter jellybox
+4. Install and activate the plugin jellybox

+= Manual Installation =

+1. Download the file `jellybox.zip` from WordPress.org
-1. Extract the content of the `jellybox.zip`
+2. Extract the content of the `jellybox.zip`
-2. Upload the extracted content to the `/wp-content/plugins/` directory
+3. Upload the extracted content to the `/wp-content/plugins/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+4. Activate the plugin through the 'Plugins' menu in WordPress